Cool Old Games

 Schafkopf

-A Bavarian card game, and considered the most popular regional game of Bavaria.
+A Bavarian card game, and considered the most popular regional game in Bavaria.
 Schafkopf (“Sheepshead”) is a trick-taking card game using a special 32-card deck.
-All the cards from 6 and down in a standard 52-card deck are removed, and then each of the four Players are dealt 8 of the 32 remaining cards.
+All the cards from 6 and down in a standard 52-card deck are removed, and then each of the four players is dealt 8 of the 32 remaining cards.

 Klabberjass

-Klabberjass, also known as Bela, is a 2-Player card game that point-trick taking game, where the number of tricks are not important.
-Rather, the value of each card’s associated value is added up within tricks taken, and the highest point-value in the taken tricks wins the round.
+Klabberjass, also known as Bela, is a 2-player card game that is a point-trick-taking game, where the number of tricks is not important.
+Rather, the value of each card’s associated value is added up within tricks taken, and the highest point value in the taken tricks wins the round.
 Klabberjass uses the same 32-card deck found in Skat or Schafkopf.
 In Klabberjass, 10s are below Aces, but above Kings.

 Watten